 - Analyze the data: “Use

-to analyze the generated data, calculate statistics, and create visualizations.”
+pandasto analyze the generated data, calculate statistics, and create visualizations.”

 “Congratulations!
 You’ve successfully generated your own sales dataset using Python.
-This is just the beginning – explore the power of pandas
+This is just the beginning – explore the power of pandas and numpy to unlock even more possibilities!”

 Comments are closed.